 Gather the ingredients.

-Stir together the almond flour, coconut flour, Swerve, baking powder, baking soda, salt, and pumpkin pie spice) in a mixing bowl with a fork.
+Stir together the almond flour, coconut flour, Swerve, baking powder, baking soda, salt, and pumpkin pie spice in a mixing bowl with a fork.

-Add all remaining ingredients and stir with a fork until free of lumps.
+Add the zucchini, eggs, sour cream, and oil, and stir with the fork until free of lumps.

-Pour batter into prepared pan and place in the oven.
-Bake for 50 minutes, or until golden on top and a toothpick or knife inserted into the bread comes out clean.
+Spoon the batter into the prepared pan and spread evenly.
+Bake for 45 to 50 minutes, or until golden on top and a toothpick or knife inserted into the bread comes out clean.
 Note: If the bread is getting too dark in the oven, lightly tent it with foil.
 Start checking the bread after 30 minutes of baking.

 Let cool before removing from the pan, then slice.

-- You can grate the zucchini on mandolin, box grater, or in a food processor, using any thickness of blade.
-The key is to let the zucchini, once grated, sit in a colander until ready for use in the recipe and to squeeze out any water that gathers with your hands.
-That ensures all extra water in the zucchini is removed.
+- You can grate the zucchini on a mandoline, box grater, or in a food processor, using any thickness of blade.
+The key is to let the zucchini, once grated, sit in a colander until ready for use in the recipe and to squeeze out any water with your hands.
+This ensures that all the extra water in the zucchini is removed.
 Skipping this step could lead to soggy bread!

 - We've chosen granulated Swerve, which is powdered erythritol with prebiotics added, as the sweetener because we like how well it bakes up.
-You could instead use an equal amount of powdered monk fruit, erythritol, or lakanto.
+You could use an equal amount of powdered monk fruit, erythritol, or lakanto instead.

 - It may seem unusual to use a fork instead of a whisk to make the batter.
 We suggest it for two reasons: one, whole food flours aren't able to aerate when whisked, and two, once the liquid ingredients are added the batter becomes a bit too stiff for a whisk and would stick to it.

 - For chocolate chip zucchini bread, add 2/3 cups keto chocolate chips after the batter comes together, before pouring into the pan.